stefanZorcic/scaling-book/gpus.md

 Beyond the node level, the topology of a GPU network is less standardized.
 NVIDIA publishes a reference DGX SuperPod architecture that connects a larger set of GPUs than a single node using InfiniBand, but customers and datacenter providers are free to customize this to their needs.<d-footnote>For instance, Meta trained LLaMA-3 on a datacenter network that differs significantly from this description, using Ethernet, a 3 layer switched fabric, and an oversubscribed switch at the top level.</d-footnote>

-Here is a diagram for a reference 1024 GPU H100 system, where each box in the bottom row is a single 8xH100 node with 8 GPUs, 8 400Gbps CX7 NICs (one per GPU), and 4 NVLink switches.
+Here is a diagram for a reference 1024 GPU H100 system, where each box in the bottom row is a single 8xH100 node with 8 GPUs, 8 400Gbps CX7 NICs (one per GPU), and 4 NVSwitches.

 {% include figure.liquid path="assets/gpu/h100-superpod.png" class="img-fluid" caption="<b>Figure:</b> diagram of the reference 1024 H100 DGX SuperPod with 128 nodes (sometimes 127), each with 8 H100 GPUs, connected to an InfiniBand scale-out network.
 Sets of 32 nodes (256 GPUs) are called 'Scalable Units' or SUs.
 The leaf and spine IB switches provide enough bandwidth for full bisection bandwidth between nodes." %}

 **Scalable Units:** Each set of 32 nodes is called a "Scalable Unit" (or SU), under a single set of 8 leaf InfiniBand switches.
 This SU has 256 GPUs with 4 NVSwitches per node and 8 Infiniband leaf switches.
-All the cabling shown is InfiniBand NDR (50GB/s full-duplex) with 64-port NDR IB switches (also 50GB/s per port). *Note that the IB switches have 2x the bandwidth of the NVLink switches (64 ports with 400 Gbps links).*
+All the cabling shown is InfiniBand NDR (50GB/s full-duplex) with 64-port NDR IB switches (also 50GB/s per port). *Note that the IB switches have 2x the bandwidth of the NVSwitches (64 ports with 400 Gbps links).*

-**SuperPod:** The overall SuperPod then connects 4 of these SUs with 16 top level "spine" IB switches, giving us 1024 GPUs with 512 node-level NVLink switches, 32 leaf IB switches, and 16 spine IB switches, for a total of 512 + 32 + 16 = 560 switches.
+**SuperPod:** The overall SuperPod then connects 4 of these SUs with 16 top level "spine" IB switches, giving us 1024 GPUs with 512 node-level NVSwitches, 32 leaf IB switches, and 16 spine IB switches, for a total of 512 + 32 + 16 = 560 switches.
 Leaf switches are connected to nodes in sets of 32 nodes, so each set of 256 GPUs has 8 leaf switches.
 All leaf switches are connected to all spine switches.

 **How much bandwidth do we have?** The overall topology of the InfiniBand network (called the "scale out network") is that of a **fat tree,** with the cables and switches guaranteeing full bisection bandwidth above the node level (here, 400GB/s).
 That means if we split the nodes in half, each node can egress 400GB/s to a node in the other partition at the same time.
 More to the point, this means we should have a roughly constant AllReduce bandwidth in the scale out network!
 While it may not be implemented this way, you can imagine doing a ring reduction over arbitrarily many nodes in the scale-out network, since you can construct a ring including every one.